The Failed Conquest of Canaan

 Failure to Complete the Conquest

-house of Joseph scouted out Bethel.
-(Now the name of the city was formerly Luz.)
-24 And the spies saw a man coming out of the city, and they said to him, “Please show us the way into the city, and we will deal kindly with you.”
-25 And he showed them the way into the city.
-And they struck the city with the edge of the sword, but they let the man and all his family go.
-26 And the man went to the land of the Hittites and built a city and called its name Luz.
+The house of Joseph also went up against Bethel, and the Lord was with them.
+They scouted out Bethel, which was formerly known as Luz.
+The spies saw a man coming out of the city and asked him to show them the way in.
+In return, they promised to deal kindly with him.
+He showed them the way into the city.
+They struck the city with the edge of the sword, but let the man and his family go.
+The man then went to the land of the Hittites and built a city, naming it Luz.
 That is its name to this day.

-27 Manasseh did not drive out the inhabitants of Beth-shean and its villages, or Taanach and its villages, or the inhabitants of Dor and its villages, or the inhabitants of Ibleam and its villages, or the inhabitants of Megiddo and its villages, for the Canaanites persisted in dwelling in that land.
-28 When Israel grew strong, they put the Canaanites to forced labor, but did not drive them out completely.
+Manasseh did not drive out the inhabitants of Beth-shean and its villages, nor did they drive out the inhabitants of Taanach, Dor, Ibleam, or Megiddo.
+The Canaanites persisted in dwelling in that land.
+When Israel grew strong, they put the Canaanites to forced labor but did not drive them out completely.

-30 Zebulun did not drive out the inhabitants of Kitron, or the inhabitants of Nahalol, so the Canaanites lived among them, but became subject to forced labor.
+Ephraim did not drive out the Canaanites who lived in Gezer, so they lived among them there.
+Zebulun did not drive out the inhabitants of Kitron or Nahalol, allowing the Canaanites to live among them, though they became subject to forced labor.

-31 Asher did not drive out the inhabitants of Acco, or the inhabitants of Sidon or of Ahlab or of Achzib or of Helbah or of Aphik or of Rehob, 32 so the Asherites lived among the Canaanites, the inhabitants of the land, for they did not drive them out.
+Asher did not drive out the inhabitants of Acco, Sidon, Ahlab, Achzib, Helbah, Aphik, or Rehob.
+Consequently, the Asherites lived among the Canaanites, the inhabitants of the land, for they did not drive them out.

 Israel's Disobedience

-2 Now the angel of the Lord went up from Gilgal to Bochim.
-And he said, “I brought you up from Egypt and brought you into the land that I swore to give to your fathers.
-I said, ‘I will never break my covenant with you, 2 and you shall make no covenant with the inhabitants of this land; you shall break down their altars.’
+Now the angel of the Lord went up from Gilgal to Bochim.
+He said, “I brought you up from Egypt and brought you into the land that I swore to give to your fathers.
+I said, ‘I will never break my covenant with you, and you shall make no covenant with the inhabitants of this land; you shall break down their altars.’
 But you have not obeyed my voice.
 What is this you have done?
-3 So now I say, I will not drive them out before you, but they shall become thorns in your sides, and their gods shall be a snare to you.”
+So now I say, I will not drive them out before you, but they shall become thorns in your sides, and their gods shall be a snare to you.”

 Judges 1:21 - 2:3